Vivian-hihi/SequoiaDB/doc/src/document/reference/Sequoiadb_command/Sdb/getCoordRG_en.md

 ##NAME##

-getCoordRG - Get a reference to a coordinated replication group.
+getCoordRG - Get a reference of coordination replication group.

 ##SYNOPSIS##